MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md

 |Authentication|Windows Authentication, Forms authentication, Anonymous Authentication, and ASP.NET Impersonation.|

 ## Deployment Phases
  Typically, you will deploy the [!INCLUDE[nav_web](includes/nav_web_md.md)] in phases, which can influence the network topology and security settings that you deploy.
-For example, in the development phase, you develop, test, and fine\-tune the application.
-In this phase, you might consider deploying the [!INCLUDE[nav_web](includes/nav_web_md.md)] in a single\-computer scenario.
+For example, in the development phase, you develop, test, and fine-tune the application.
+In this phase, you might consider deploying the [!INCLUDE[nav_web](includes/nav_web_md.md)] in a single-computer scenario.
 When you move to the production phase, you deploy the [!INCLUDE[nav_web](includes/nav_web_md.md)] in the full network infrastructure.

 ## Security